bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 ### Installing Postbird

 Head over to the [Postbird releases page on GitHub](https://github.com/Paxa/postbird/releases).
-Click the installer for Windows which you can recognize because it’s the only file in the list that ends with “.exe”.
+Click the installer for Windows which you can recognize because it’s the only file in the list that ends with “.exe ".

 ![](https://cdn-images-1.medium.com/max/800/0*ZdKurvQ4bHs3vDLT.png)